 plus white very good why do you keep

 right and show hotties and was they see

-- This Schwinn Elm girl's bike with 18-inch wheels is designed for children 3 - 7 years old or 42 - 52 inches tall.
+- This Schwinn Elm girl's bike with 20-inch wheels is designed for children 6 years old and up, or 48 - 60 inches tall.
 The Elm is perfect for riding to the park or riding on the sidewalk around the neighborhood

 - With Schwinn's SmartStart Technology, this bike is designed just for kids: lighter frame, cranks and pedals are positioned forward, gearing designed for easier starting, narrower pedal positions, and smaller grips and seat

 - Designed with younger riders in mind, this bike includes a rear coaster brake (reverse the pedals to stop) and a front caliper brake (hand-brake like adult bikes); easing the transition to a hand-brake-only bike when they’re ready

 - The adjustable saddle, seat post, and slack seat-tube angle make for easy, tool-free adjustments to allow the Schwinn Elm girl's bike to grow with your child and prepare them for a full-sized bicycle

 - Kid-Specific Q-Factor technology includes narrower pedal positions that match the width of a child's hips, allowing for easier peddling and handling